 While Walker had children of his own, he also took in and raised others.
 Illustrated here is an imagined moment of Walker with children around a table, showcasing his belief that with the love of family, and an education, there is no stopping you.
 Education and supporting children was so important that Walker also helped build the county’s first high school for black students and personally convinced philanthropist Julius Rosenwald, CEO of Sears, Roebuck & Co., to build six schools in the county for black children.
 Rosenwald funded 5,300 elementary and training schools in partnership with local communities and in 1919 Walker travelled to Chicago to meet with Rosenwald and secure funding for six schools and a teacher’s home.
-Only 800 of these Rosenwald schools remain nationwide, with one remaining in Gloucester – the Woodville School located on U.S. Route 17.
+About 800 of these Rosenwald schools remain nationwide, including one in Gloucester – the Woodville School.

 6 - Ownership

 The importance of property ownership and education were among the two strongest pieces of advice Walker gave and fought for.
 He owned and lived in a house on Gloucester Main Street, which remains there today, owned by Hampton University.
 Walker is also remembered for helping the county earn the highest rate of black home ownership in the country by 1930.